pirichain/psce-cli/README.md

 # Examples
-psce a generate                                 # Auto-saves as temp-1699123456 psce a generate --save wallet1                  # Saves as wallet1
+psce a generate                                 # Auto-saves as temp-1699123456 psce a generate --name wallet1                  # Saves as wallet1
 psce a rename temp-1699123456 mainwallet        # Rename temp to permanent name psce a set mainwallet psce a current